vipinvkmenon/terraform-exporter-btp/README.md

        export $(xargs <.env)
        ```

-> [!IMPORTANT]
-> There is no predefined functionality in PowerShell to achieve the same.
-A custom script is needed.
+**There is no predefined functionality in PowerShell to achieve the same.
+A custom script is needed.**

 ## Exporting SAP BTP Resources